porco-rosso-j/zk-ecdsAA/README.md

 ### Proving time and Verifying cost

 Even though applying ZKP to privacy solutions is cool and effective, I think it's still hard to go in production as the proving time is too long ( abt 1.30mins for each ) and verifying contract consumes tons of gas ( min. ~500k).
 But I believe that this bottlenecks will be eased and removed as the technologies improve in Noir and its underlying proving system.

+### Relayer

+To make AnonAA purely private, there needs to be a relayer that can work as a relayer/paymaster so that users don't reveal its on-chain recorsds for paying gas.
+I couldn't build it whithin this hackathon but this is the first thing that should be worked on next.